 Men’s health week is June 15-21, 2020.
-During this week we stress the importance of prevention and early detection of diseases that affect our American men.
+During this week we stress the importance of prevention and early detection of diseases that affect our American men’s oral health.
 Our Cherry Creek office in Glendale, CO is no different.

 To do our part, Mountainview Periodontics & Dental Implants, PC is dedicating this blog to educating our patients and community on the unique dental issues that often apply to the male population.
 For more useful Men’s Health Week Tips, you can also visit Facebook for our Parker and Glendale locations.